-Why Evermore Park is the #1 Attraction in Utah for Families
+Evermore Park is the #1 New Utah Attraction for Families

 Last night we attended the grand opening of Evermore, a park in Pleasant Grove, Utah as invited guests.
 The opening has been highly anticipated and years in the making.
 So many actors, builders, musicians and other professionals have been working to build up to this night.
 Besides just people there are animals like owls, snakes and a horse (that children could ride).